What's the difference between APA and MLA citation styles?

 MLA always uses the form listed on the source.
 If it is listed as Jennifer Ann Townsend, then MLA uses that form: Townsend, Jennifer Ann.

-Formatting titles: Pay attention to capitalization, italics, and quotation marks
+Titles: Pay attention to capitalization, italics, and quotation marks

 Articles or chapters